vietai/dab/README.md

 :notebook: [Interactive Back Translation](https://colab.research.google.com/github/vietai/back_translate/blob/master/colab/Interactive_Back_Translation.ipynb): A minimal Colab for you to play with our final results.
 We use this colab to generate the GIF you saw above.

 :notebook: [Training Translation Models](https://colab.research.google.com/github/vietai/back_translate/blob/master/colab/T2T_translate_vi%3C_%3Een_tiny_tpu.ipynb): How to connect to GPU/TPU and Google Drive/Cloud storage, download training/testing data from the internet and train/evaluate your models.
-We use the IWSLT'15 dataset, off-the-shelf implementation from `tensor2tensor` with its `transformer_tiny` setting and obtain the following result:
+We use the IWSLT'15 dataset for the English-Vietnamese pair, off-the-shelf Transformer implementation from `tensor2tensor` with its `transformer_tiny` setting and obtain the following result:

 <table align="center">